WingofaGriffin/content-collab-blog/README.md

 - Low price or a free tier that fits our needs
 - Version history management
 - Markdown based editor as either a default or an option alongside a rich-text editor
+- Have a free trial so I can test it without needing to pay

 ### Immediate Outs